apache/apisix/doc/plugins/echo.md

 `echo` is a useful plugin to help users understand as fully as possible how to develop an APISIX plugin.

-This plugin addresses the corresponding functionality in the common phases such as init, rewrite, access, balancer, header filer, body filter and log.
+This plugin addresses the corresponding functionality in the common phases such as init, rewrite, access, balancer, header filter, body filter and log.

 **NOTE: `echo` plugin is written as an example.
 There are some unhandled cases and you should not use it in the production!**